1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

   +-----------------------------------------+
 ~~~

-Here, we just reorganize it in another way, then structured become much better.
+Here, we just reorganize it in another way, then structure become much better.
 If looking carefully, you will find the relationship has not been reduced.
 Rather, it has been converted.
 (NOTE: here, I have some question: can the amount of relationships of a system be absolutely reduced or increased?
 Or the relationships can only by converted from one form to another through organizing structure ?)

 ## How to design

+### TO BE CONTINUED ...

+: *I realize that this is a long-term topic.
+I can only slowly complete it as my minds get deeper.*